espsrc/droplets/docs/index.md

 - Your work for posterity: Zenodo

-This documentation and all the resources used in the course are available in the github repository [droplets](https://github.com/spsrc/droplets)
+This documentation and all the resources used in the course are available in the Github repository [droplets](https://github.com/spsrc/droplets)